Welcome to

 (A more detail history in pdf format may be viewed below).

-The twenty-fifth Lord of the Manor of Eastbourne Medsey,
+The Twenty-Fifth Lord of the Manor of Eastbourne Medsey,

 Damien Steven Robert Mead.

-The twenty-fifth Lord of the Manor of Eastbourne Medsey,
+The Twenty-Fifth Lord of the Manor of Eastbourne Medsey,

 Damien Steven Robert Mead.

-Co-Founder and Chairman of the Independent fostering agency Credo Care Ltd, which specialises in the care of disabled children and young people and those with complex medical needs.
+Co-Founder and Chairman of the Independent fostering agency Credo Care Fostering Ltd, which specialises in the care of disabled children and young people and those with complex medical needs.

 On 15th November 2022 he was awarded the Cross of Merit by the Internationale Pestalozzi Gesellschaft (International Pestalozzi Society) in Switzerland for services to disabled children.